void-linux/xbps/README.md

 $
 ```

-> **NOTE** repositories specified in xbps.conf are added to the head of the list, while repositories specified via `repo.d` directories are appended to the existing list.
+> **NOTE** repositories specified in the `configuration` directory are added to the head of the list, while repositories specified via `system configuration` directories are appended to the existing list.

 > **NOTE** If no repositories are found it's possible to declare them manually via the command line option `--repository`, currently accepted in `xbps-install(8)` and `xbps-query(8)`.